KobbyBawuah/Fullstack-Custom-AI-Chatbot/README.md

 5. Start Interacting: The bot will show upfter it is done training.
 The app will use Pinecone to store document embeddings and OpenAI's language model (GPT-3) to answer your questions based on the uploaded documents.

-6. To add more files to the already processed files, just don't clean the saved files.
-Upload the new documents and retrain.
+6. To add more files to the already processed files, just don't clean the saved files and upload the new documents to retrain.

+Sample questions and their expected answers based on the custom document currently provided are as follows:
+- Who is the creator of this chatbot? ---> Answer: Kwabena
+- Who is his Girlfriend? ---> Answer: Kemi
+- Who is his father? --> Answer: Information not provided in data
+- Who wrote the constitution? ---> Answer: Kwabena
+- Does he live in Nigeria? ---> Answer: No, Canada
+- What did the people of the United States do in order to form a more perfect Union? --> Answer: This is just a general question to ensure functionality.
+- Summarize the constitution? --> Answer: General question as well to ensure functionality.

+To exit the chatbot, press `Ctrl + C`

 # Side Note
 To adjust this bot to work with Notion there are two possible ways: